Skip to content

 --input {path}Path to the video folder.
 Processes all .mp4 videos recursively../input_videos

---stereo_prefix {prefix}Only process videos whose filename starts with this prefix (for Stereo-BRUVS).
+--stereo_prefix {prefix}Only process videos whose filename starts with this prefix (Stereo-BRUVS).-

 --limit {n}Maximum number of videos to process.1000